williamtprice/gemma-ai-chat/README.md

 # MoAI Hub — Willy's Multimodal AI Assistant

-This is my project exploring the world of **AI Orchestration** using **n8n**, **Docker**, and **Ollama**.
-It features a custom-built web interface — **MoAI Hub** — that can not only chat but also **see and analyze images** using local AI models running on my own Apple Silicon hardware.
+MoAI Hub is my project exploring the world of **AI orchestration** using **n8n**, **Docker**, and **Ollama**.

+It features a custom-built web interface that can chat, route requests through an n8n workflow, and analyze images using local AI models running on my own Apple Silicon hardware.

 ---

-## How it Works
+## How It Works

-1. **Frontend:** A modern, cinematic HTML/CSS/JS interface featuring a dramatic intro screen, bubble-style chat, image upload support, prompt chips, typing indicators, and a separate idea submission form.
+1. **Frontend:** A custom HTML/CSS/JavaScript interface with a cinematic intro, chat UI, image upload support, prompt chips, typing indicators, saved conversations, and an admin/status page.

+2. **Local Server:** A Node.js server connects the frontend to n8n, manages saved conversations, handles file context, and keeps private settings out of the browser.

-2. **Backend:** An [n8n](https://n8n.io/) workflow that acts as a traffic controller.
+3. **Backend Workflow:** An n8n workflow acts as the traffic controller for incoming requests.

-3. **Logic Gate:** The system automatically detects if an image is present.
-   - **Text only?** Routes the request to **Qwen 2.5 7b** for intelligent conversation.
-   - **Image included?** Routes the request to **LLaVA 7b** via a direct Ollama API call for visual analysis.
+4. **Routing Logic:** The system can route requests based on the selected mode and input type.
+   - **Fast mode:** Optimized for quicker everyday responses.
+   - **Deep mode:** Used for more thoughtful answers.
+   - **Image mode:** Sends image-based prompts to a vision-capable local model.

-4. **Brain:** Both models run locally via Ollama on an Apple M3 Mac with 16GB unified memory.
+5. **Local AI Models:** Models run locally through Ollama on an Apple M3 Mac with 16GB unified memory.

-5. **Submissions:** A dedicated form lets users submit ideas and improvements, which are logged directly to **Google Sheets** via n8n.
-6. **Connection:** A Cloudflare Tunnel creates a secure bridge between the public internet and the local machine.
+6. **Admin Page:** A local status page checks whether MoAI, n8n, and Ollama are online.

 ---

-## Requirements for Live Demo
+## Requirements for Local Demo

-Because this project is hosted on a local machine rather than a 24/7 cloud server, the following must be true for the AI to respond:
+Because this project runs locally instead of on a 24/7 cloud server, the following must be running for the AI to respond:

-* **Power:** My Mac must be turned on and awake.
-* **The "Bridge":** The Cloudflare Tunnel terminal must be active.
+- **MoAI Server:** The local Node.js server must be running.
-* **The "Engine":** Docker and n8n must be running the published workflow.
+- **n8n:** Docker and the published n8n workflow must be active.
-* **The "Brains":** Ollama must be serving both Qwen 2.5 7b and LLaVA 7b.
+- **Ollama:** Ollama must be running with the required local models installed.
+- **Browser:** Open the app at `http://localhost:3000`.

-*Note: If you get a "Connection Error," it likely means the local server is currently offline!*
+If you get a connection error, one of the local services is probably offline.

 ---

 ## Key Features

-- **Cinematic Intro** — Letterbox bars, logo reveal, light sweep, and wipe-in title animation on load.
+- **Cinematic Intro** — Animated intro screen with logo reveal and title transition.
-- **Launcher Screen** — Animated entry screen to choose between the AI chat or the submission form.
+- **Launcher Screen** — Entry screen for opening the assistant experience.
-- **Multimodal Chat** — Supports both text conversations and image analysis in the same interface.
+- **Multimodal Chat** — Supports both normal text chat and image-based prompts.
-- **Image Upload** — Attach photos directly in the chat; the system automatically routes to the vision model.
+- **Image Upload** — Attach images directly in the chat.
+- **Mode Buttons** — Switch between Fast, Deep, and Image modes.
+- **Saved Conversations** — Sidebar for returning to previous chats.
 - **Prompt Chips** — Quick-start suggestion buttons on the welcome screen.
-- **Typing Indicator** — Animated bouncing dots while the AI is thinking.
+- **Thinking States** — Shows what the assistant is doing while processing.
+- **Streaming-Style Responses** — Responses appear in a smoother, more active way.
-- **Timestamps** — Every message shows the time it was sent.
+- **Timestamps** — Messages show when they were sent.
-- **Markdown Rendering** — AI responses support bold, lists, and code blocks via marked.js.
+- **Markdown Rendering** — AI responses support bold text, lists, and code blocks.
-- **Idea Submission Form** — Users can submit ideas and improvements which are saved to Google Sheets.
-- **Toast Notifications** — Subtle slide-up confirmation after a successful submission.
-- **Character Counter** — Live counter on the submission textarea with color warnings.
+- **File Uploads** — Supports text-based files like TXT, MD, CSV, and JSON.
+- **Admin/Status Page** — Shows whether MoAI, n8n, and Ollama are online.
-- **Mobile Responsive** — Fully adapted layout for phones and tablets.
+- **Mobile Responsive** — Layout adapts for phones and tablets.
-- **Smooth Scroll & Animations** — Polished transitions throughout the UI.
+- **Smooth Animations** — Polished transitions throughout the interface.

 ---